Challenge level: 3 out of 5

 Once you have registered, we will send you a realistic training programme to help you get fit for the challenge.
 The programme builds up gradually as the event gets closer.

-During the trek, we'll have medical support, including at least one UK doctor with expedition medicine training from the get go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.
+During the trek, we'll have at least one UK doctor with expedition medicine training, from the get go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.

 Porters will carry your luggage, food and water, so you will only need to carry a small day pack, containing essential accessories and equipment.